-Commissioner Harris said that if the land owners want high density to sell their land, it may not fit the needs of the plan.
-She felt that was less of an issue so she was looking for why the area next to this low density needs to be high density.
+Commissioner Harris said that the land owners want high density to get the best value for their land, but it may not fit the needs of the overall plan.
+She asked why the area next to this low density residential needs to be high density.